andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder.md

 The idea here is that we add states sequentially to the instantiated `StateMachineBuilder`, and when complete we call the `build` method to return a definition.
 The advantage is that we can easily see the states and their order, we can easily reorder them, and that [Prettier](https://prettier.io/) will format nicely for us.

-To get the code to compile, I started to create a skeleton implementation for `StateMachineBuilder`.
+To get the code to compile, I created a skeleton implementation for `StateMachineBuilder`.

 ```TypeScript
 export default class StateMachineBuilder {